Withholding Taxes: Idaho

 - Idaho employers are required to withhold income taxes from all compensation paid for work performed in Idaho by Idaho residents, and by nonresidents whose wages exceed $1,000.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Idaho employers determine withholding from employees' pay by using both federal Form W-4 and state Form ID W-4.
-See Employee's Withholding Allowance Certificates.
+- Idaho employers determine withholding from employees' pay using both federal Form W-4 and state Form ID W-4.
+See Employee Withholding Forms.

 - Employers may withhold on supplemental wage payments, such as bonuses, as if the payments were a regular wage payment, or they may withhold a flat percentage.
 See Supplemental Wages.